lionelschiepers/DemoMinimalAPI/README.md

 # TODO
 - Add authentication and authorization
 - Endpoint that receives any json
-- xUnit for integration testing.
+- xUnit for integration testing
+- Clean architecture

 # References